abgulati/Privion/README.md

     4. Copy FFmpeg `bin` dir contents to the `TorchCodec` dir:

-        - This is a brute-force method that technically shouldn't be required as FFmpeg has been added to path, but was the only was to resolve a nasty error encountered when running ASR models:
+        - This is a brute-force method that technically shouldn't be required as FFmpeg has been added to path, but was the only way to resolve a nasty error encountered when running ASR models:
             ```
             [start of libtorchcodec loading traceback]
             FFmpeg version 7: Could not find module 'C:\Users\bob\AppData\Local\Programs\Python\Python311\Lib\site-packages\torchcodec\libtorchcodec_core7.dll' (or one of its dependencies).
 Try using the full path with constructor syntax.